Konstantin von Höfler

-Konstantin von Höfler was a German church and general historian, publicist, ennobled anti-nationalist politician and poet.
+Konstantin von Höfler (26 March 1811 – 29 December 1898) was a German church and general historian, publicist, ennobled anti-nationalist politician and poet.

 Biography and works

 He was born at Memmingen in Bavaria (southern Germany) on 26 March 1811; died at Prague, 29 December 1898.
-After finishing his studies in the gymnasia at Munich and Landshut, he studied first jurisprudence and then history at the University of Munich under Guido Görres, Ignaz von Döllinger and especially Friedrich Wilhelm Joseph Schelling, and received his degree in 1831 on presenting the dissertation "Ueber die Anfänge der griechischen Geschichte" [About the Beginnings of Greek History].
-Aided by a pension from the government, he studied two more years at Göttingen, where he published a "Geschichte der englischen Civilliste" [History of the English Civil List].
+After finishing his studies in the gymnasia at Munich and Landshut, he studied first jurisprudence and then history at the Ludwig-Maximilians-Universität München under Guido Görres, Ignaz von Döllinger and especially Friedrich Wilhelm Joseph Schelling, and received his degree in 1831 on presenting the dissertation "Ueber die Anfänge der griechischen Geschichte" [About the Beginnings of Greek History].
+Aided by a pension from the government, he studied two more years at the University of Göttingen, where he published a "Geschichte der englischen Civilliste" [History of the English Civil List].

 He then went to Italy, residing chiefly at Florence and Rome, and worked there industriously in the examination of original sources.
-Returning to Munich he accepted the editorship of the official Münchener Zeitung in order to earn a subsistence, but while thus engaged he had by 1838 qualified himself as a privatdozent [private(ly sponsored) professor] in history at the university.
-The following year he became extraordinary — in 1841 ordinary professor of history; in 1842 he became a member of the Academy of Sciences.
-In 1839 he published "Die deutschen Päpste" [The German Popes] in two volumes.
+Returning to Munich, he accepted the editorship of the official Münchener Zeitung in order to earn a subsistence, but while thus engaged he had by 1838 qualified himself as a privatdozent [private(ly sponsored) professor] in history at the Ludwig-Maximilians-Universität München.
+The following year, he became extraordinary — in 1841 ordinary professor of history; in 1842 he became a member of the Academy of Sciences.
+In 1839, he published "Die deutschen Päpste" [The German Popes] in two volumes.
 After this he devoted himself to his duties as professor until 1846, when he fell into disfavour with King Ludwig I of Bavaria on account of the position he took, along with several other professors, in the popular agitation against the relations of the king with the dancer Lola Montez.
 He expressed his views on the subject in "Concordat und Constitutionseid der Katholiken in Bayern" [Concordat and the Silk Constitution of Catholics in Bavaria], and for this was removed from his university position on 26 March 1847.

 Although the king, after some months, took Höfler again into the government service, he was, nevertheless, transferred to Bamberg (in Upper Franconia) as keeper of the district archives.
 With his accustomed zeal he began the study of Franconian history and published in 1849–52 as the fruit of his investigations: "Quellensammlung für fränkische Geschichte" [Collection of Sources for Franconian History], in four volumes, and in 1852–53 "Fränkische Studien" [Franconian Studies], parts I–V. During the same period, in 1850, he issued "Bayern, sein Recht und seine Geschichte" [Bavaria, Its Law and History] (1850) and "Ueber die politische Reformbewegung in Deutschland im Mittelalter und den Anteil Bayerns an derselben" [On the Political Reform Movement in Germany and Bavaria's Share In It].
 Further, in the midst of these labours, he began the preparation of his history textbook Lehrbuch der Geschichte [Textbook of History] which appeared in 1856.